 Some companies try to hide behind the “at-will” rule to try to get away with firing an employee in violation of federal and state employment laws.
 Just because an “at-will” state gives the employer a tremendous amount of leeway to let you go doesn’t mean you can be fired for any reason, particularly if you have signed a contract.

-- Your gender – An employer cannot decide the worksite would be better off with fewer male (or female) employees.
+- Your gender — An employer cannot decide whether the worksite would be better off with fewer male (or female) employees.
 Your employer cannot fire you based on your gender.

 - You are pregnant – You can’t be let go for any reason related to your pregnancy (or need to nurse your baby).

-- You are age 40 or over – A business owner must not target older workers for lay-offs or fire you for any cause related to your 40+ age.
+- You are 40 years of age or older – A business owner must not target older workers for layoffs or fire you for any cause related to your age.